-Myra Miller, PhD, is co-founder of Footsteps Researchers LLC, specializing in World War II research and leading footsteps tours for families who want to visit the former battlefields of loved ones.
-Through her non-profit, Legacy: Lost & Found, she assists in returning battlefield and war relics to the families of the soldier they once belonged.
-She is also an expert of the 83rd Infantry Division and works to help descendants follow in their footsteps..
+Myra Miller, PhD, is co-founder of Footsteps Researchers LLC, specializing in World War II research using archival documents from the National Archives at NARA St. Louis and College Park.
+Through her non-profit, Legacy: Lost & Found, she assists in returning war relics to the families of the soldiers to whom they once belonged.
+She is also an expert on the 83rd Infantry Division.

-In a special collaboration, she led her family to create Miller Publishing LLC and they have published two books; Soldiers’ Stories: A Collection of WWII Memoirs, Volume I and Volume II which can be purchased at https://footstepsresearchers.com/soldiersstoriesbooks/.
+She led her family to create Miller Publishing LLC and published Soldiers’ Stories: A Collection of WWII Memoirs, Volume I and Volume II available at https://footstepsresearchers.com/soldiersstoriesbooks/.

 Normandy Tour Guide